publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.7.2] - 2017-08-31 =

+* Fixed:
+* Fixed default notification workflows to avoid notifications on every post save, but only when the content transition to Published;
+* Fixed the message after delete workflows;
+* Fixed the notifications workflows to ignore autosaves;

 = [1.7.1] - 2017-08-30 =

 * Fixed: